Entropy of matter on the Carroll geometry

 Both of the above examples illustrate the common fact that spacetime with horizon can play a pivotal role in accomplishing the Carrollian physics.
-In particular, the geometry near the horizon successfully mimics Carrollian structure.
-This interpretation has been adopted in various situations and has shown to be fruitful (e.g. Carroll hydrodynamics \cite{Ciambelli:2018xat,Ciambelli:2018ojf,Petkou:2022bmz,Freidel:2022bai,Bhattacharya:2024fbz}).
-These studies led to two viewpoints to achieve the Carrollian version of a geometry -- (a) construction of geometry near a null surface, like horizon, with null surface approaching limit and (b) expansion of the background metric with $c^2=0$, known as Carrollian geometry.
-The first approach is very old one which has been associated to Carrollian regime in recent times.
-This has been adopted in various cases, like fluid-gravity correspondence of gravity \cite{Ciambelli:2018xat,Ciambelli:2018ojf,Petkou:2022bmz,Freidel:2022bai,Bhattacharya:2024fbz}, accelerated world-sheet of a closed string to tensionless string \cite{Bagchi:2020ats,Bagchi:2021ban,Karan:2024jgn}, etc. The other formalism is also equally fruitful in achieving Carroll extension of various theories.
-In this case the required theory is constructed on the Carroll expanded metric and then the obtained one is Carroll one at the leading order in $c^2$ (e.g. see \cite{Bagchi:2023cfp} and references therein).
-Both these formalisms appeared to complement each other as in the $c\to0$ limit the Carroll expanded metric, used in the second formulation, is mimicked by the near horizon expansion adopted in the first formalism.
+In particular, the geometry near the horizon successfully mimics the Carrollian structure.
+This interpretation has been adopted in various situations and is found to be fruitful (e.g., Carroll hydrodynamics \cite{Ciambelli:2018xat,Ciambelli:2018ojf,Petkou:2022bmz,Freidel:2022bai,Redondo-Yuste:2022czg,Bhattacharya:2024fbz}, Carrollian motion of particle \cite{Gray:2022svz,Ciambelli:2023tzb}).
+These studies led to two points of view to achieve the Carrollian version of a geometry -- (a) construction of geometry near a null surface, like the horizon, with null surface approaching limit and (b) expansion of the background metric with $c^2=0$, known as Carrollian geometry.
+The first approach is very old and it has been associated with Carrollian regime in recent times.
+This has been adopted in various cases, like the fluid-gravity correspondence of gravity \cite{Ciambelli:2018xat,Ciambelli:2018ojf,Petkou:2022bmz,Freidel:2022bai,Bhattacharya:2024fbz}, the accelerated world-sheet of a closed string to tensionless string \cite{Bagchi:2020ats,Bagchi:2021ban,Karan:2024jgn}, etc. The other formalism is also equally fruitful in achieving a Carroll extension of various theories.
+In this case, the theory is constructed on the Carroll expanded metric and then terms up to leading order in $c^2$ are kept(see, e.g., \cite{Bagchi:2023cfp,Banerjee:2025bkg} and references therein).
+Both formalisms appeared to complement each other as in the $c\to0$ limit the Carroll expanded metric, used in the second formulation, is mimicked by the near horizon expansion adopted in the first formalism.